uabrc/uabrc.github.io/docs/cheaha/tutorial/pytorch_tensorflow.md

     ![!host image](images/cheaha_shell_button.png)

-    This should open into a Shell CLI as shown below.
+    This should open into a terminal as shown below.

     ![!Cheaha Shell CLI](images/cheaha_shell_cli.png)